$S$-Integral Points in Orbits on $\mathbb{P}^1$: Abstract

 \section{Abstract}

 Let $K$ be a number field and $S$ a finite set of places of $K$ that contains all of the archimedean places.
 Let $\vphi: \bb{P}^1 \to \bb{P}^1$ be a rational map of degree $d \geq 2$ defined over $K$.
 Given $\alpha \in \bb{P}^1(K)$ non-preperiodic and $\beta \in \bb{P}^1(K)$ non-exceptional, we prove an upper bound of the form $O(|S|^{1+\epsilon})$ on the number of points in the forward orbit of $\alpha$ that are $S$-integral relative to $\beta$, extending results of Hsia--Silverman \cite{HS11}.
-When $\vphi$ is a power or Lattès map, we obtain a stronger upper bound of the form $O(|S|)$.
 We also prove uniform bounds when $\vphi$ is a polynomial, extending results of Krieger et al \cite{KLS15}.